#NationalHCAW

 About the April Acts of Remembrance, Remembering with Rainbows, Brixton, Brick Lane and Soho, archive section.

-A project to encourage networking, communication and collaboration across the LGBT+ community of London.
+A project to encourage networking, communication, collaboration and signposting each other's work across the LGBT+ community of London.

 We welcome your feedback.

-In the first instance we encourage people to report to the Police however if you don't want to speak to your local police then you can try your local council (some but not all provide hate crime reporting guidance on their websites), or you can report an incident to a third party organisation.
+In the first instance we encourage people to report to the Police however if you don't want to speak to your local police then you can try your local council (some but not all provide hate crime reporting guidance on their websites), or you can report an incident to an independent third-party organisation.

 Police